ABOUT RYAN MCGINLEY-STEMPEL

-Before joining Renne Public Law Group, Mr. McGinley-Stempel was an associate at Gibson Dunn for two years, focusing primarily on cases involving education law, employment law, the Anti-Terrorism Act, and class actions.
+Before joining Renne Public Law Group, Mr. McGinley-Stempel was an attorney at Gibson Dunn for two years, focusing primarily on cases involving education law, employment law, the Anti-Terrorism Act, and class actions.
 He represented the Brennan Center for Justice and several California constitutional law professors in the California Supreme Court as amici curiae in the constitutional challenge to Proposition 66, which changed the process for imposing the death penalty in California.
 He also assisted with the successful defense of the City of Tallahassee, Mayor Andrew Gillum, and several city commissioners in an action brought under a state preemption statute that authorizes private individuals to sue local public officials for enacting or enforcing firearm regulations.

 Mr. McGinley-Stempel draws further perspective and experience from his time as a law clerk, when he served Associate Justice Mariano-Florentino Cuéllar of the California Supreme Court; Judge Scott M. Matheson of the United States Court of Appeals for the Tenth Circuit; and Judge Lee H. Rosenthal of the United States District Court for the Southern District of Texas.
 During his clerkship with Judge Rosenthal, Mr. McGinley-Stempel also worked on cases in the United States Courts of Appeals for the Fifth, Sixth, Ninth, and Eleventh Circuits.